Madhuri1313/BMI-Calculator/README.md

 # BMI-Calculator
-Simple BMI calculator in Python
+Simple BMI calculator in C
 # BMI Calculator (Mini Project)

 This is a simple mini project developed using the C programming language.